 The measurements require broadband or band filtered noise to be used for the excitation.
 The noise may be generated by the instrument if option 10, Noise generator, is installed.
 Sometimes it will be convenient not to have a cable between the instrument and the loudspeaker for the excitation.
-This may be achieved by using a radio-transmitter for the noise signal (contact Norsonic for more information) or to use a power amplifier with an internal noise generator such as the Nor280.
+This may be achieved by using a radio-transmitter for the noise signal or to use a power amplifier with an internal noise generator such as the Nor280.
 Another alternative is to play a music-CD with recorded noise.
-Norsonic can supply a CD with the required excitation signals (Nor1033).